1 Load packages

 3.2 Residuals

-The residuals are the differences between predicted and actual values.
+The residuals are the differences between the actual and predicted values.

 residuals(fit)